iainjreid/game-of-life/LOG.md

 that it lacks basic instance methods for iterating over arrays, aside from for/while loops of course.
 I'm not sure if I've missed something from the documentation perhaps?

+# Day 7 — March 8th, 2020

+The first week is complete!
+I chose to go with Groovy today, not a language that I often use (outside of Jenkins of course), but the language shares a lot of semantic similarities with JavaScript, so it sits well under my fingers.

+I went for a semi-functional approach, not something Groovy is normally used for, but seeing that I'd not normally be allowed to write "functional" Groovy, I thought I'd go ahead a treat myself.